-The Orientation Information Hub located at the main library will be open from 8.30am – 4.30pm on Tuesday 12 January – Friday 15 January so please visit the friendly staff and student ambassadors if you need some assistance.
-Use this link here to find the Info Hub.
+The Orientation Information Hub located near the Main Library will be open from 8.30am - 4.30pm on Tuesday to Friday during O-Week, so please visit the friendly staff and Student Ambassadors if you need assistance.
+Use this link to find the Info Hub.

 If you are attending on-campus classes, you will need to obtain a Student ID card by uploading your photo to the CaptureME portal.
-You will be notified by email once your photo has been approved and your Student ID card is ready for collection at Student Assist located in the Main Library (BLD01_2_53) between Monday-Friday between 8.30am and 5pm AEST.
+You will be notified by email once your photo has been approved and your Student ID card is ready for collection at Student Assist, located in the Main Library (BLD01_2_53).
+You can collect your ID Monday - Friday between 8.30am and 5pm AEST.

-The 211 semester will be delivered multi-modal through our online platforms including iLearn, the Student Portal and Collaborate.
+The 213 semester will be delivered multi-modally through our online platforms including iLearn, the Student Portal and Collaborate.
 See the O-Week schedule for webinars on how to use these platforms or view the Multi-Modal Learning Guide below.

-Need help with organising your assignment, could use some tips for time management, a refresher on your Maths skills or want to strengthen your study strategies?
+Need help with planning your assignment, some tips for time management, a refresher on your Maths skills or ways to strengthen your study strategies?

-The Academic Skills Centre features a team of experts ready to provide support, advice and a helping hand with your study.
+The Academic Skills Centre is made up of a team of experts ready to provide support, advice and a helping hand with your studies.

 Tune into one of their workshops or book a personal consultation online.

 Bond University has provided Booktopia, an Australian online bookstore, with details of the prescribed textbooks for your subjects.
-Check the Booktopia Textbook Finder to see the details and buy a copy of your textbook.
-Of course you are welcome to buy your textbook elsewhere but be sure to check all the details to be certain that you are buying the correct book.
+Check the Booktopia Textbook Finder to see the details and buy a copy of your textbooks.
+Of course, you are welcome to buy your textbooks elsewhere, but be sure to check all the details to be certain that you are buying the correct ones!
 Not all textbooks are available from Booktopia and delivery is only within Australia and New Zealand.
-If your subject is not listed, please check with your Lecturer.
+If your subject is not listed, please check the prescribed texts with your Lecturer.

 The Library has many, but not all of the prescribed textbooks available as e-books.
 Others are available as print books in the Reserve collections if you are able to get to campus.
-Check with your Lecturer to get advice on how important it is that you have your own copy of the textbook.
+Check with your Lecturer to determine whether it's necessary to have your own copy of the textbook.